arsalariane/Wright-Fisher-genomic-algorithm/solution.md

 ![png](image6.PNG)

-There are three important observations here:
+There are 2 important observations here:

     1-Frequencies tend to spread out over time
     2-Over time, there are more and more populations at frequencies 0 and 1.
 (Why?)